Low and slow is the best way to cook a brisket!

-So, don’t be disheartened if your brisket came out way tougher than you expected.
+So, don’t be disappointed if your brisket came out chewy!

 Tough Brisket: Can It Be Saved?
-Our Tips and Techniques
+My 2 Techniques

 Yes, fortunately, tough brisket can be saved if you do it right.

-As we’ve mentioned before, the reason behind tough brisket is most likely under cooking.
+The reason behind tough brisket is most likely undercooking.
 You didn’t give it enough time to cook.
 So, here are some of the things you can do.

-If it didn’t reach 195 degrees, return the brisket to the smoker and let it continue cooking.
+If the brisket didn’t reach an internal temperature of 203°F, return the brisket to the smoker and let it continue cooking.
+Make sure you’re using your thermometer to monitor the internal temp.
+Don’t trust the built-in thermometers.

 2. Refrigerate and Bake